-If you do not want the kit delivered to your home address, you can order it to be delivered to one of the pharmacies in the map below.
-You can also return your kit to the pharmacy.
+If you do not want the kit delivered to your home address, you can order it to be delivered to one of the pharmacies shown on the map below.
+You can also return your kit via the pharmacy.

 The integrated sexual and reproductive health clinic offers free, confidential sexual health advice and contraception.
 These include:

 - abortion referrals

 - easy, non-invasive testing for chlamydia and gonorrhea

 - testing and treatment for sexually transmitted infections (STIs), HIV and blood-borne viruses

 You can use these services at one of the following clinics:

 - KISS (Keep it Safe 'n' Sorted)